 Enjoy nature among the trees and, forests and wooded areas in Tippecanoe County.
-Trees relieve stress, improve physical and mental health, provide relaxation.
+Trees relieve stress, improve physical and mental health, and provide relaxation.
 The areas can be used for exercise and fresh air.
+Many of the locations have trails.
 Practice forest bathing.
 Please enjoy what is available in the Greater Lafayette area in Tippecanoe County, Indiana.

 Tippecanoe County Parks

 There are several wooded parks that are maintained by the Tippecanoe County Parks Department.